 Initially listed in September of last year, the ultimate list price wasn’t public however the home was formerly asking as much as $1.6 million prior to getting reduced to $1.35 million.
 It likewise consists of indoor and outside Jacuzzis in addition to smart tablets that control air conditioning, shading, music, and lighting throughout your home.

-The house is situated within the North Hyperlinks Country Club; it was one of the greatest priced homes for sale in Hialeah and consists of five bedrooms, five bathrooms, two pools and one of a kind pool landscaping.
+The house is situated within the North Hyperlinks Country Club; it was one of the greatest priced homes for sale in Hialeah and with impeccable interior decorating, the house consists of five bedrooms, five bathrooms, two pools and one of a kind pool landscaping.

 Prince, who is the CEO of Poe Kid Music Group and has worked with Rick Ross, bought the property for $520,000 in 2012.